Vileness

 Genesis 19:18-23

-Therefore the name of the city was called Zoar.
-The sun was risen upon the earth when Lot entered into Zoar.
+That’s why the city was called Zoar.
+The sun had risen over the land when Lot entered Zoar.

 Sodom and Gomorrah are destroyed